10 Must-Know Things About Safe Winter Driving in Norway (2025)

 When you find yourself alone on the road with no other cars around, reduce your speed to 20-30 kilometers per hour.
 Then, hit the brakes hard and see what the car does.

-If it slips a little, you just let go of the brakes, and the car will stop sliding, and you will be fine.
+If it slips a little, you just let go of the brakes, the car will stop sliding, and you will be fine.
 At this slow speed, you are not at risk of flying off the road, and you will have a decent impression of the road conditions where you are.

 4. Use the “3-Second Rule”